How often do I need to test?

 Where do I go for testing?

-Asymptomatic Covid-19 testing is available at Carolina Student Union Testing Center,
+Asymptomatic COVID-19 testing is available at Carolina Together Testing Center at the Carolina Union.

-- Frank Porter Graham Student Union, gallery space, side closest to Davis Library
+- All testing is at The Frank Porter Graham Student Union, gallery space, side closest to Davis Library

 - 209 South Road, Chapel Hill

 - Parking is available in the Undergraduate Library Parking Lot.